Our Private Jet Advisors are available 24/7 to help you through every step of your booking process.call us

 Why Visit Prague?

-As the capital of the Czech Republic, Prague went from a relative unknown city to a tourist hotspot seemingly overnight.
+As the capital of the Czech Republic, Prague went from a relatively unknown city to a tourist hotspot seemingly overnight.
 In fact, Prague is one of the top most visited cities in Europe.
-It is no wonder as it is known for its history, architecture and colorful buildings.
-Prague is a must see on any tour of Europe.
+It is no wonder as it is known for its history, architecture and colourful buildings.
+Prague is a must-see on any tour of Europe.

 Places to Stay In Prague

-Lunajets has been making a name for itself as a private jet provider to the rich and famous.
-There is no need to take on the burden of owning and maintaining your own private jet when the Lunajets team provides the same quality of service and attention to detail that you would get from your own private staff.
-With an easy to use app, Lunajets can be available, with short notice, to map out your itinerary and provide for your needs from tarmac to destination.
-Hop a flight on Lunajets and experience what high end travel is supposed to look like.
+LunaJets has been making a name for itself as a private jet provider to the rich and famous.
+There is no need to take on the burden of owning and maintaining your own private jet when the LunaJets team provides the same quality of service and attention to detail that you would get from your own private staff.
+With an easy-to-use app, LunaJets can be available, with short notice, to map out your itinerary and provide for your needs from tarmac to destination.
+Hop on a flight on LunaJets and experience what high-end travel is supposed to look like.